chulwoohan/pyanomaly/README.rst

 --------------------------------

 There are several important updates in this version and some functions are not backward compatible.
-See the examples in :ref:`cookbook` for changes.
+See the examples in Cookbook for changes.

 **Major updates**